Evidence for axion miniclusters with an increased central density: Axion Miniclusters and Minicluster Halos

 where $\rho_s$ is the characteristic density and $r_s$ the scale radius.
 For $r < r_s$ the NFW profile scales as $\rho\sim r^{-1}$ and for $r > r_s$ it is $\rho\sim r^{-3}$, so the scale radius marks the transition between two asymptotic power-law profiles.

 The first N-body simulations studying the gravitational evolution of the highly inhomogeneous axion field from redshift $z=10^6$ to $z=99$ were presented in Ref.~\cite{Eggemeier2019_2}.
 The results revealed that the first MCs form deep in the radiation-dominated epoch and that the evolution after matter-radiation equality is dominated by halo mergers.
-The MCH mass function at $z=99$ is dominated by low-mass halos with masses of $\sim 10^{-15}\,M_\odot$ while the most massive MCHs reach masses of $\sim 10^{-9}\,M_\odot$.
-Moreover, the simulation results confirmed that the density profiles of the spatially well-resolved axion MCHs with masses above $10^{-10}\,M_\odot$ can be described by the NFW profile.
+The MCH mass function at $z=99$ is dominated by low-mass halos with masses of $\sim 10^{-15}\,M_\odot$ while the most massive MCHs reach masses of $\sim 10^{-9}\,M_\odot$.\footnote{In principle, halos with even lower masses should also be present but they could not be observed in the simulation due to its limited mass resolution.} Moreover, the simulation results confirmed that the density profiles of the spatially well-resolved axion MCHs with masses above $10^{-10}\,M_\odot$ can be described by the NFW profile.
 The scale radius of lower-mass halos could not be spatially resolved but an additional analysis of the density profile of MCHs with masses between $10^{-12}\,M_\odot$ and $10^{-13}\,M_\odot$ showed that it is in agreement with $\rho\sim r^{-3}$~\cite{Eggemeier2022_thesis}, the outer radial slope of the NFW profile.
 This is further confirmed by the analysis of density profiles at $z=99$ in Ref.~\cite{Ellis2022}.
 Extending the analysis to the most massive halos at matter-radiation equality, it was found that NFW-like halos are already present at that time while other halos exhibit power-law profiles in agreement with \cref{eq:pl_profile} with $\alpha=9/4$~\cite{Ellis2022, Pierobon2023}.

 It might be reasonable to distinguish between MCs and MCHs based on their radial density profile, suggesting that MCs exhibit power-law profiles while MCHs are NFW-like.
 Such a presumed distinction directly affects estimates for their tidal disruption through stellar interactions as objects with a power-law density profile have a significantly larger survival probability than those with NFW profiles~\cite{Kavanagh2020}.
 For a fixed mass, the power-law profile given by \cref{eq:pl_profile} with $\alpha=9/4$ is more compact than the NFW profile, so the higher survival rate is intuitively comprehensible.
 The density profile of an MC(H) is also crucial for its capability of producing observable microlensing events.
 It was found that MC(H)s described by an NFW profile are not dense enough and in contrast to the power-law density profile cannot lead to microlensing~\cite{Ellis2022}.
 Similarly, the expected radio signatures resulting from encounters of axion MC(H)s with neutron stars depend on the assumed density profile~\cite{Edwards2020}.